This stovetop Tomato, Spinach, and Goat Cheese Pasta is a summer mac and cheese recipe that can be ready in 30 minutes.

 - 4 ounces goat cheese, crumbled

-- Bring a large pot of salted water to a boil.
-Cook shells as directed on the package until al dente, roughly 8-10 minutes.
+- Bring a large pot of water to a boil.
+Once boiling, add a big handful of salt then add shells.
+Cook as directed on the package until al dente, about 8-10 minutes.
 Drain into a colander.

-- Meanwhile, make the sauce.
-In a large saucepan, melt 2 tablespoons butter.
-Stir in the flour and cook 1 minute.
+- Stir in the flour to coat and cook 1 minute.
 Slowly whisk in the milk.
-Bring to a boil and cook until thickened, about 3-5 minutes.
-Whisk in the goat cheese until melted then whisk in the salt.
+Add the salt then bring to a boil and cook until thickened, about 3-5 minutes.

 More Pasta Recipes